 - Extra accessories gets expensive

-A heavy-duty steel drum smoker, the Oklahoma Joe’s Bronco has massive capacity with it’s 21.5-inch cooking grate.
+Our runner up in the best drum smokers competition is Oklahoma Joe’s Bronco Pro Drum Smoker, which has massive capacity with its 21.5-inch cooking grate.
 Temperatures are well managed with the venting system and heavy construction.
-This is a high-end unit with the fit and finish to prove it.
+Oklahoma Joe’s Bronco is a high-end unit with the fit and finish to prove it.
 Provided shelving and wheels is unique in this smoker category but they are nice features to have.

 Design and Structure

-- Built differently from the 55-gallon drum, this smoker comes in 2 pieces instead of a barrel with a top lid.
+- Built differently from the 55-gallon drum, Oklahoma Joe’s Bronco Pro Drum smoker comes in 2 pieces instead of a barrel with a top lid.
 The functions, however, are the same as other drum smokers; this smoker rests on 2 wheels that make it easy to move.

 - The cooking grates are porcelain-coated steel, as are the other accessories like the ash pan, charcoal basket, and heat diffuser.
 This is easy to clean and will withstand the outdoor elements.

 - Smoker accessories include 3 stainless steel meat hangers which can hold 9 hooks for suspending your meats.

 - A unique airflow system that features an intake pipe attached at the bottom that is connected to an exhaust pipe at the top.
 An adjusting plate that helps you slide open to regulate airflow is supported by a lid that seals tight, locking the heat within.

 - Heavy construction aids in managing temperatures.
 One load of charcoal will burn for 15 hours.

 - Temperature thermometer seems to be of quality and somewhat accurate.